OpenBudget/open-budget-search-api/README.md

 	open-budget-search-api part:

-		1. Run init_db.py - This will load all of the tables that are under data/ directory
+		1. Run init_db.py - This will load all of the tables that are under data/ directory The following tables are to be expected to be there: exemption, budget, supports, changes, type_name (change_history can also be put there).
+There rest of the tables will be ignored
 		2. Run main.py -  This module start listening to requests of the following structure: http://localhost:8888/search/comma_seperated_table_names/search_term/from_data/to_date/maxinum_size_of_result/offset for example
+		3. There is a log for exceptions called obudget.log which is written right next to the main.py and/or init_db